hivesolutions/appier/readme.md

 ## Example

-The following example is a simple hello world that demonstrates routing, object persistence and retrieval, templating, json serialization and error handling.
+The following example is a simple hello world that demonstrates routing, object persistence and retrieval, json serialization and error handling.
+Simply execute the following python script and access at http://localhost:8080/.

 ```python
 import appier